Twipped/Kalendae/readme.md

 - `view-changed` - Fires when the user has clicked the next or previous month button, but before the calendar is redrawn.
 Returning false will prevent the change.

+Additionally, Kalendae.Input provides the following events:

+- `show` - Fires when the calendar appears due to the input gaining focus

+- `hide` - Fires when the calendar hides due to the input blurring

 ##Skinning Kalendae